zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_monitoring/_index.md

 The steps below will help you get familiar with the automation and deployment flow.

-- User is providing the ARM template parameters values, either via the portal or editing the parameters file (1st-time edit).
-These parameters values are being used throughout the deployment.
+- User provides the ARM template parameter values, either via the portal or editing the parameters file.
+These parameter values are being used throughout the deployment.

 - User will run the ARM template at resource group level.